Cedric-Xuan/Chatbot-Project/spec.md

   + Input data type: text

 + Output: restaurant name list and restaurant address list
-  + Output data type: text and address with hyperlink of the map of the corresponding restaurant
+  + Output data type: text
 + Objective: make user know more about the name and the location of restaurants corresponding the type he search.

 **②Step 2:**